junebert/junebert/README.md

-call me mits , mysti , or jester :P
+mysti or june

-they/he/she , 19
+they/them , 19

-basic dni and com/proshippers do not interact please :)
+basic dni and com/proshippers do not interact please

 would you rather have unlimited bacon but no more games or games (unlimited games) and no games